nizarsayad/deep-learning-spam-detector/README.md

 This project is part of the professional certification Machine Learning Engineer (Concepteur Développeur en Science des données) and represents bloc 4 of the certification titled: "Deep Learning".

+The link to the Vidyard video is [here](https://share.vidyard.com/watch/65aw9ZmdeJ5UXALuCZh4Ch?)
 ## Project Structure

 The project consists of several components: